electron/electron/docs/development/build-instructions-gn.md

 If `gclient sync` is interrupted while using the git cache, it will leave the cache locked.
 To remove the lock, pass the `--break_repo_locks` argument to `gclient sync`.

+### I'm being asked for a username/password for chromium-internal.googlesource.com
+If you see a prompt for `Username for 'https://chrome-internal.googlesource.com':` when running `gclient sync` on Windows, it's probably because the `DEPOT_TOOLS_WIN_TOOLCHAIN` environment variable is not set to 0.
+Open `Control Panel` → `System and Security` → `System` → `Advanced system settings` and add a system variable
+`DEPOT_TOOLS_WIN_TOOLCHAIN` with value `0`.
+This tells `depot_tools` to use
+your locally installed version of Visual Studio (by default, `depot_tools` will try to download a Google-internal version that only Googlers have access to).